samoskyd/XML-Analyzer/README.md

 There are 3 ways to analyze XML files: DOM, SAX and LINQ to XML.
 All of them you can choose at control panel.

 ## XML file
-XML file I've prepared by my own, it completed lab requirements to be complicated enough and containing data about various beers from supermarkets.
+XML file I've prepared by my own, it completed lab requirements to be complicated enough and containing data about various beers.